Pavol Országh Hviezdoslav

-Pavol Országh Hviezdoslav (2 February 1849 - 8 November 1921) was a Slovak poet, dramatist, translator, and for a short time, member of the Czechoslovak parliament.
+Pavol Országh Hviezdoslav (2 February 1849 – 8 November 1921) was a Slovak poet, dramatist, translator, and for a short time, member of the Czechoslovak parliament.
 Originally, he wrote in a traditional style, but later became influenced by parnassism and modernism.

 Name

-He was born as Pavol Országh.
-His family name is Hungarian (from ország, meaning "country").
-Hviezdoslav (a Slavic name, meaning approximately "celebrating the stars" and/or "Slav of the stars") was his pseudonym from 1875.
+He was born Pavol Országh.
+His surname is Hungarian (from ország 'country').
+Hviezdoslav (a Slavic name, meaning approximately 'celebrating the stars' and/or 'Slav of the stars') was his pseudonym from 1875 onward.
 His earlier pseudonym was Jozef Zbranský.